 FAPH, which has replaced FUH, was added to the IPFQR Program in July 2021, and it was first publicly reported in January 2023.
-FY 2024 public reporting has a performance period of July 1, 2021, through June 30, 2022.
+Fiscal year 2025 public reporting has a performance period of July 1, 2022, through June 30, 2023.
 IPF Readmission was added to the program in August 2016, and it was first publicly reported in February 2019.
-FY 2023 public reporting will use Version 5.0 of the measure, which has a performance period of July 1, 2020, through June 30, 2022.
+Fiscal year 2025 public reporting has a performance period of July 1, 2021, through June 30, 2023.
 MedCont was added to the program in August 2019, and it was first publicly reported in 2021.
-FY 2023 public reporting will use Version 3.0 of the measure, which has a performance period of July 1, 2020, through June 30, 0022.
-The performance period of July 1, 2020, through June 30, 2022.
+Fiscal year 2025 public reporting has a performance period of July 1, 2021, through June 30, 2023.
 The performance period for all three measures represents the span of time in which a discharge must occur to be included in the measure.

-In early 2023, CMS decided to stratify the IPF Readmission measure by dual eligibility status.
-As will be discussed later in the presentation, the ISR for the IPF Readmission measure now includes a Dual Eligible Within-Hospital tab and a Dual Eligible Across-Hospitals tab.
-Additionally, CMS decided to replace the FUH measure with FAPH because it is more broadly applicable to a larger patient population.
+In 2023, CMS decided to stratify the IPF Readmission measure by dual eligibility status.
+This year, CMS additionally decided to stratify the FAPH and MedCont measures by dual eligibility status to align with the IPF Readmission measure.
+As will be discussed later in the presentation, the ISRs for all claims-based measures in the IPFQR Program now include a Dual-Eligible Within-Hospital tab and a Dual-Eligible Across-Hospitals tab.